kaleidawave/kaleidawave.github.io/src/posts/prism-one-point-five.md

 - Prism is hybrid and defaults to client rather than going back to server
 - Significantly smaller JS size.
 Stimulus is `77.4kb` and Turbo is `80.4kb`
 - Smaller response payloads.
 Stimulus attribute based logic is sent down on every response where Prism compiles logic into the JS bundle which size is constant and can cached between requests
-- Has a similar DOM based hydration system to Prism although it [seems to suffer from the double data problem using `data-*-value` attributes](https://stimulus.hotwire.dev/handbook/managing-state#reading-initial-state-from-the-dom)
+- Stimulus a similar DOM based hydration system to Prism although it [seems to suffer from the double data problem using `data-*-value` attributes](https://stimulus.hotwire.dev/handbook/managing-state#reading-initial-state-from-the-dom)

 <h5 id="json-vs-html">On JSON vs HTML</h5>